robertoerd/robertoerd/README.md

-## Hey, i'm Roberto.
+## Hey, my name is Roberto. 👋🏽

-Enthusiastic about animation, cinema, video games, retro stuff, music, photography, the internet and A.I.
+I'm passionate about animation, cinema, video games, the internet and A.I.

-I believe in the positive impact that sustainable and responsibly managed technology can have around the world.
+I firmly believe in the beneficial effects that sustainable and responsibly managed technology can have worldwide.

-👁⚡🧠⛩👹🎱
+💾🌐🎲

 <!--